David Politis Interview — Cloud to Ground Podcast Episode 4

 ABS: Sure.
 So first of all, can you explain a little bit about what you guys do over at BetterCloud?

 DP: Sure.
-So our flagship product is called FlashPanel and FlashPanel is a management security reporting tool for IT administrators whose domains are on Google Apps.
+So our flagship product is called FlashPanel and FlashPanel is a management security reporting tool for IT administrators whose domains are on Google Workspace.
 So companies that are on Google that need more visibility and control over their domain, managing users, managing groups, Drive visibility, they’re using FlashPanel on a daily basis to do that.
 So we do everything from onboarding new employees through a workflow for provisioning users to a deprovisioning workflow, scheduling email signature policies, password policies, Drive compliance.
 So all of that is what we’re doing inside of our flagship product, FlashPanel.
 We also have a site called Google Gooru, which is a video tips and tutorial site that actually we’ve worked with you on, so thank you very much for helping with that.
-And that site is very helpful for Google Apps admins and end users alike.
+And that site is very helpful for Google Workspace admins and end users alike.

 ABS: Okay, great.
 And just so you know I love the Google Gooru site and for anybody watching or listening that’s G-O-O-R-U, so please visit at googlegooru.com.
 It’s a great site for Google tips, I find out about all kinds of neat things that I didn’t know I could do before, so that site’s been really helpful and I hear nothing but rave reviews about FlashPanel.
-I’m not a Google Apps admin, I am just a lowly, humble marketing servant, so I don’t get into the heavy lifting on the admin side, but from everyone that I’ve heard that uses it, they absolutely love it.
+I’m not a Google Workspace admin, I am just a lowly, humble marketing servant, so I don’t get into the heavy lifting on the admin side, but from everyone that I’ve heard that uses it, they absolutely love it.

 DP: Thank you.